Goal 16: Policies, processes and practices

 Academic freedom

-Our Future, the University’s strategic plan, published in 2020 and updated in 2022, commits us to academic freedom for staff at all levels, as one of our six core values.
+Our Future, the University’s strategic plan, published in 2020 and updated in 2022, also commits us to academic freedom for staff at all levels, as one of our six core values.
 This is underpinned by our policy on supporting academic freedom (freedom to choose areas of research and to speak and teach publicly about the area of their research) for all students and staff, both junior and senior.
 We recognise the importance of freedom of speech in supporting academics in their research.
+Together, these frameworks uphold the right of all University members, regardless of career stage, to pursue knowledge freely and responsibly.

 Policy and lawmakers outreach and education

-We provide a wide range of outreach, general education, upskilling and capacity-building to policy and law makers.
 We are a key delivery partner in Capabilities in Academic Policy Engagement (CAPE): a knowledge exchange and research project that supports effective and sustained engagement between academics and government policy professionals.
 CAPE is a partnership between universities and the Government Office for Science, the Parliamentary Office for Science & Technology, Nesta, and the Transforming Evidence Hub.
-We deliver Policy@manchester to connect academics to policy and law-makers so that their work is evidenced-informed.

 Engaging with local stakeholders